aaronsatko/star_classification_analysis/README.md

 ### Data Analysis

-- **Tools**: Utilizes Python and its libraries (Pandas, NumPy, etc.) for sophisticated data manipulation and analysis.
-- **Objective**: The analysis aims to delve deep into the celestial data, uncovering patterns and deriving meaningful insights.
-Key areas include classification trends, observational data patterns, and statistical correlations.

 The next sections will detail specific queries and analytical findings, showing the complexities and intricacies of celestial object classifications.